-“The things I learnt while playing rugby at Rannoch were work ethic and fitness,” he said.
+“The things I learnt while playing rugby at Rannoch were work ethic and fitness,” he said in an interview with The Telegraph back in 2013.
 “Our pitch was covered in snow and frozen solid for three months of the year, so there was a lot of running up and down hills.”

 He started out at amateur clubs Dundee High School and Watsonians prior to the professionalism of the old Scottish district teams before joining Caledonia Reds, later renamed Glasgow Caledonians, in 1996.

 The Reds won the Scottish Inter-District Championship in the 1996/97 season and it was not long before Smith received international recognition, earning his Test debut in the 1997 Championship.

 He was handed his first cap against England at Twickenham and went on to play twice more that year before being called up by Ian McGeechan for The British & Irish Lions.

 And it was in South Africa where Smith showed his true class, starting all three Tests to the surprise of many and emerging as an unsung hero from the side that claimed an historic 2-1 series victory.